The Center for Cosmetic Surgery

 Am I a good liposuction candidate?

 The ideal liposuction candidate is someone who has localized areas of fatty deposits but is not obese.
-Liposuction is not a weight-loss operation as much as it is a body-sculpting procedure.
+Liposuction is not a weight-loss operation as much as it is a body sculpting procedure.
 Areas that are resistant to weight loss and are seemingly genetically predisposed to holding on to fat, such as the saddlebag or hip regions, are ideally suited for liposuction.
 The main limitation of liposuction is suboptimal skin quality.
 If your skin is too lax from previous obesity, pregnancy, or simple aging of the tissues, it may be left hanging loose after the underlying fat is removed.
 Certain areas are more amenable to liposuction than others.
-The best way to determine where liposuction will work for you is to see Dr. Vath, Dr. Wolfe, or Dr. Steinwald at the Center for Cosmetic Surgery in Golden, Colorado.
+The best way to determine where liposuction will work for you is to see one of our board-certified plastic surgeons.

 What areas are most commonly and effectively treated with liposuction?